neiman3/portfolio-images/solidworks-portfolio-2024.md

 # Certifications
 I have obtained the following CAD certifications:
-1. CSWA (Certified SOLIDWORKS Associate) test
+## CSWA (Certified SOLIDWORKS Associate)

-2. CSWP Prep (SolidProfessor learning course) rwt32
+## Other
+I have also completed the CSWP Prep training course through SolidProfessor.
+You can view my certificate here:

 # Design for manufacture